ecmwf-projects/ibicus/docs/source/getting_started/overview.rst

 ========

-**ibicus provides a flexible and user-friendly toolkit for the bias correction of climate models and associated evaluation.**
+**ibicus provides a flexible and user-friendly toolkit for the bias adjustment of climate models and associated evaluation.**

-ibicus currently implements eight methods for bias correction published in peer-reviewed literature, including ISIMIP (Lange 2019) and CDFt (Michelangeli et al. 2009).
+ibicus currently implements eight methods for bias adjustment published in peer-reviewed literature, including ISIMIP (Lange 2019) and CDFt (Michelangeli et al. 2009).
 The package enables the user to modify and refine their settings and parameters, and provides an evaluation framework to assess marginal, temporal, spatial, and multivariate properties of the bias corrected climate model.

 You can find an introduction-video for ibicus `here <https://www.youtube.com/watch?v=n8QlGLU2gIo>`_.

-What is bias correction?
+What is bias adjustment?
 ------------------------

-The bias correction of climate models is a tricky business: although climate models have gained impressive skill over the recent years, they are still prone to biases.
+The bias adjustment or bias correction of climate models is a tricky business: although climate models have gained impressive skill over the recent years, they are still prone to biases.
 By ‘bias’, we here mean a systematic discrepancy between the simulated climate statistic and the corresponding real-world statistic over a historical period.
 These biases could be due to unresolved topography, processes such as convection occurring below grid-cell level, or the misplacement of large-scale atmospheric patterns.
-Bias correction cannot fundamentally address these issues.
-What bias correction can do is calibrate an empirical transfer function between simulated and observed distributional parameters in order to improve (“bias adjust”) the climate model.
+Bias adjustment cannot fundamentally address these issues.
+What bias adjustment can do is calibrate an empirical transfer function between simulated and observed distributional parameters in order to improve (“bias adjust”) the climate model.

-Because experiments with the climate are not possible, and climate models are our only way of finding out what the implications of different scenarios of climatic change are, bias correction not only is a useful and necessary step but has de-facto become a standard in climate impact studies.
+Because experiments with the climate are not possible, and climate models are our only way of finding out what the implications of different scenarios of climatic change are, bias adjustment not only is a useful and necessary step but has de-facto become a standard in climate impact studies.

 For more info have a look at: `What is debiasing? <whatisdebiasing.html>`_